 To bound the fraction of the $\pi_f - \pi_l$ gap that can be due to true profitability differences between local and foreign firms, we build on Paul and Isaka (2019) who analyze the determinants of factor shares at the firm level globally.
-Foreign ownership is associated with a 2 percentage point increase in the capital share, which, when applied to the global average capital share of one third computed in Table 1 above, implies an increase in profitability of 4 percentage points.
-A similar computation implies that moving from the bottom to the top of the firm size distribution further increases the profits-to-wage ratio by 24 percentage points, and a 50%rise in total factor productivity by 17 percentage points.
-These effects obtained in a regression framework that controls simultaneously for firm size, foreign ownership, and productivity at the firm level are additive.
-Therefore in column 3 of Table 2, we consider the implications of increasing our benchmark profitability by 4 + 24 + 17 = 45 percentage points.
-Since the average profitability of local firms in tax havens $\pi_l$ is around 43%, this is equivalent to roughly doubling $\pi_l$ in tax havens-or, equivalently, to assuming that the net-of-depreciation capital share of foreign firms (absent profit shifting) would be around 47%.
-The effect is negligible in havens like Puerto Rico where the profitability of foreign firms is truly enormous (see Figure 4).
-It is more significant in Belgium and the Netherlands where the profitability of foreign firms is only marginally higher than that of local firms.
+Foreign ownership is associated with a 2 percentage point increase in the capital share, which, when applied to the global average capital share of 34% computed in Table 1 above, implies an increase in profitability of 4 percentage points.
+A similar computation implies that moving from the bottom to the top of the firm size distribution further increases the profits-to-wage ratio by 24 percentage points, and a 50% rise in total factor productivity by 17 percentage points.
+These effects obtained in a regression framework that controls simultaneously for firm size, foreign ownership, and productivity at the firm level are

-&lt;sup>32Specifically, Paul and Isaka (2019, Table 3) report regressions of labor income shares on a set of firm characteristics.
+$^{33}$ Specifically, the global capital share in Table 1 above is net corporate profits (\$11,515 billion) divided by net corporate output (\$34,083 billion), i.e., 33.8%.
+Paul and Isaka (2019, Table 3) report regressions of labor income shares on a set of firm characteristics.
 We use their results at the firm level (cols.
 4-6).
-The average point estimate for being foreign-owned is 0.02.
-Starting from a capital share of 33%, the profits-to-wage ratio increases from 0.33/(1-0.33) to 0.35/(1-0.35), i.e., by 4 percentage points.
+The average point estimate for being foreign-owned is a decline in the labor share of 0.02.
+Starting from a capital share of 34%, the profits-to-wage ratio increases from 0.34/(1-0.34) to 0.36/(1-0.36), i.e., by 4 percentage points.